zsugabubus/vim-mall/README.md

 # vim-mall

-Motion align.
 Vim plugin to align text using motions.